simonecorsi/awesome/README.md

 *   [marlonrichert/zsh-autocomplete](https://github.com/marlonrichert/zsh-autocomplete) - 🤖 Real-time type-ahead completion for Zsh.
 Asynchronous find-as-you-type autocompletion.

-*   [super-linter/super-linter](https://github.com/super-linter/super-linter) - Combination of multiple linters to install as a GitHub Action
+*   [super-linter/super-linter](https://github.com/super-linter/super-linter) - Combination of multiple linters to run as a GitHub Action or standalone

 *   [go-nv/goenv](https://github.com/go-nv/goenv) - :blue\_car: Like pyenv and rbenv, but for Go.